Headphones · Side-by-side

 Common questions about this comparison

-1. Which is better overall, the Flare Audio E-PROTOTYPE or the HIFIMAN RE800 Silver?
+1. What's the real-world difference between the Flare Audio E-PROTOTYPE and the HIFIMAN RE800 Silver?

-2. Which is better value, the Flare Audio E-PROTOTYPE or the HIFIMAN RE800 Silver?
+2. Which should you buy, the Flare Audio E-PROTOTYPE or the HIFIMAN RE800 Silver?